oscarsaleta/P4/QtCreator/README.md

 ## Binary tree

-The executable files have to be put in the following tree somewhere in the file system following this structure (in Linux, `make install` and the scripts `installP4.sh` and `installP4_root.sh` do this automatically; in Windows, the installer also does this automatically):
+The executable files have to be put in the following tree somewhere in the file system following this structure:

 * **Linux**: in a folder named p4:
     * p4/bin: *p4*, *lyapunov*, *lyapunov_mpf*, *separatrice*, *p4.m*, *p4gcf.m*, *p4smallicon.png*, *portrait.png*,